grunwaldlab/krisp/README.md

 In this example, all output is written to the terminal with the verbose information preceding the alignments.
 Internally, the verbose data is written to stderr, whereas the alignments are written to stdout, so `test_out.csv` will not contain the progress messages.

-A more human-readable alignment format can be outputted as well using the `--out_align` option:
+A more human-readable alignment format can be output as well using the `--out_align` option:

 ```
 krisp_fasta ingroup*.gz --outgroup outgroup*.gz --conserved-left 25 --conserved-right 2 --diagnostic 1 --out_align test_align.txt